There are a bunch of excellent power racks on the market right now.

 This gives you the ability to save space in your garage gym without having to mount it.
 Pretty freaking cool I must say.

-It also has a bunch of different attachments to choose from, a lifetime structural warranty, westside spacing, a 2,000 lb weight capacity (yep you read that right), and is absolutely perfect for a home gym setting.
+This wall-mounted rack also has a bunch of different attachments to choose from, a lifetime structural warranty, westside hole spacing, a 2,000 lb maximum weight capacity (yep you read that right), and is absolutely perfect for a home gym setting.

 Not bad at all for the price.